sinclairzx81/reactor/readme.md

 <a name='getting_started_windows_forms_applications' />
 #### windows forms applications

-When developing UI applications, handling asynchronous callbacks typically require the user to manage synchronization back on applications UI thread.
-Reactor allows developers to specify a SynchronizationContext when starting the event loop.
-With this, you can specify the UI's synchronization context, ensuring all asynchronous completes are synchronized back on application UI thread.
-The following demonstrates a simple setup.
+When developing UI applications, handling asynchronous callbacks typically requires the user to manage synchronization back on applications UI thread by way of a SynchronizationContext.
+Reactor provides a convienient overload for starting loops that accepts a SynchronizationContext as a argument.
+In the example below, the loop is started with System.Threading.SynchronizationContext.Current on OnLoad().
+This ensures that all async completations are always returned to the UI thread.

 ```csharp
 public partial class Form1 : Form